 How To Use Artichoke Pesto

-Artichoke pesto is versatile and flavourful and can be used in many ways.
+Artichoke pesto is versatile and flavorful and can be used in many ways.

-- Simple pasta dish: Toss the artichoke pesto with cooked pasta (like penne or spaghetti) for a quick and delicious meal.
-Add a sprinkle of Parmesan cheese and a few cherry tomatoes for extra flavour and colour.
+- Simple pasta dish: Toss through cooked pasta (like penne or spaghetti) for a quick and delicious meal.
+Add a sprinkle of Parmesan cheese and a few cherry tomatoes for extra flavor and color.

-- Pasta salad: Mix the pesto with pasta, fresh veggies (like bell peppers, cherry tomatoes, and spinach), and some mozzarella balls for a refreshing pasta salad.
+- Pasta salad: Mix with pasta, fresh veggies (like bell peppers, cherry tomatoes, and spinach), and some mozzarella balls for a refreshing pasta salad.
+I love it in the summer!

 - Panini: Make a panini with artichoke pesto, roasted red peppers, mozzarella, and fresh spinach.

-- Pizza base: Use the pesto as a base sauce for pizza.
+- Pizza base: Use it as a base sauce for pizza.
 Top with mozzarella, sun-dried tomatoes, and a handful of arugula after baking.

-- Dip: Serve the pesto as a dip with fresh vegetables like carrot sticks, cucumber slices, and bell pepper strips, or with crusty bread, breadsticks or crackers.
+- Dip: Serve as a dip with fresh vegetables like carrot sticks, cucumber slices, and bell pepper strips, or with crusty bread, breadsticks or crackers.

 - Chicken: Spread the pesto over chicken breasts or thighs before baking or grilling.
 You can do the same with grilled or baked fish.

 - Dressing: Thin the pesto with a little extra olive oil or lemon juice and use it as a salad dressing.
-It’s especially love in a potato salad (a twist on a classic).
+It’s especially love in a potato salad (a twist on a classic) minus the mayo.

 - Stuffed mushrooms: Fill mushroom caps with a mixture of artichoke pesto and breadcrumbs, then bake.

-- Quinoa: Mix pesto into cooked quinoa for a flavourful side dish.
+- Quinoa: Mix into cooked quinoa for a flavorful side dish.

-- Risotto: Stir the pesto into risotto towards the end of cooking for a creamy, flavourful twist.
+- Risotto: Stir into risotto towards the end of cooking for a creamy, tasty twist.

 Want to Save This Recipe?